-- · The boat must be sitting level. - Open the engine box and pull the dipstick straight up and out of the transmission case. - · Wipe the fluid off of the dipstick with a clean cloth. - Close the engine box and start the engine to fill all the cavities in the transmission and cooler.
+- · The boat must be sitting level. - Open the engine box and pull the dipstick straight up and out of the transmission case. - · Wipe the fluid off of the dipstick with a clean cloth. - Start the engine to fill all the cavities in the transmission and cooler.
 Make certain there is cooling water flowing to the water pump.
-Run the engine for thirty seconds.
+Run the engine for thirty seconds. - Shut the engine off and push the dipstick all the way down into the transmission case opening.
+This step should be performed as quickly as safety will permit. - · Remove dipstick and note level indicated.
+Add fluid to bring the level up to the top mark if necessary.

-- Shut the engine off, open the engine box and push the dipstick all the way down into the transmission case opening.
-This step should be performed as quickly as safety will permit. - Remove dipstick and note level indicated.
-Add fluid to bring the level up to the top mark if necessary. - If it was necessary to add oil, repeat the previous steps until the level is up to the top mark.
-Don't forget to replace the dipstick when you are done.
+If it was necessary to add oil, repeat the previous steps until the level is up to the top mark.
+Don't forget to replace the dipstick when you have finished.